piyush-maurya-data-science/ml_project/README.md

     * Link it to your code source, GitHub in this case and select your repo.
     * Link your pipeline with your environment and it will automatically deploy your web application.
 Thanks to Continuous Delivery.
     * That's it.
 Use the URL to checkout the website and use it.
-9. **Deployment on Microsoft Azure elastic beanstalk** <br>
-    This is simpler than deploying on AWS.
-    * Create an Azure account.
-    * Create a new Web App resource, select all necessary options and go ahead.
-    * Choose your GitHub repo and hit deploy.
-Azure uses GitHub Actions to deploy your website.
-Head over to the Actions tab on your Repo in GitHub to check the status of the deployment.
-    * Once the deployment is successful, check out the URL and use the website which houses your Web App.

 ## Dependencies
 1. pandas